KevinDai99/ParkinsonsProgressionModel/README.md

 Variance Threshold (Which features don’t have any variance among each other) For Loop to test various features against standard neural archway (128, 128, 128)

-Models (Linear Regression, Ensemble Learning, Neural Network)
+Models (Linear Regression, Ensemble Learning, Neural Network) (Kevin and Sambulo)

 Hyper-optimization of Models (Keras Tuner, CLF) - 1 hr